No single-use: How to limit your plastic waste as a traveller in Japan

 What are the drivers of that plastic addiction?

-We couldn’t find a clear answer anywhere, unfortunately.
+Unfortunately, we couldn’t find a clear answer anywhere.

 There are the obvious drivers, such as Japan’s focus on customer satisfaction:

-• Presenting goods in an attractive manner is one way businesses show that they care.
-Packaging is used to please the eye, emphasise quality and ensure an item remains in pristine condition (even if it means using styrofoam).
+• One way businesses show that they care is by presenting goods in an attractive manner.
+Packaging is used to please the eye, emphasise quality, and ensure an item remains in pristine condition (even if it means using Styrofoam).

 • Convenience stores and vending machines are (almost) everywhere.
 You never need to go far to quench your thirst or fill your stomach.
-And you get all the utensils you may need too: cutlery, condiments and a moist tissue to wipe your hands.
+You get all the utensils you may need: cutlery, condiments, and moist tissue to wipe your hands.

-• Doing groceries shopping in a convenience store or supermarket, (almost) everything is portion-sized to keep it all as fresh as possible.
+• When grocery shopping in a convenience store or supermarket, (almost) everything is portion-sized to keep it all as fresh as possible.
 And to ensure your groceries make it home safely, a plastic bag is added at the check-out.

-• When it rains, sleeve dispensers for umbrellas are placed at the entrance of stores/museums etc so that patrons don’t have to carry a wet umbrella around and to make sure that no one slips and gets hurt.
+• When it rains, umbrella sleeve dispensers are placed at the entrance of stores, museums, etc., so patrons don’t have to carry a wet umbrella around and prevent slips and falls.

 Almost everything in Japan is wrapped in plastic, often multiple times, causing a lot of plastic waste